darksidelemm/neopixel-doa-display/README.md

 Apologies for the poor / limited documentation - this was very much a weekend project!

+**Warning: Having a device with red and blue lights on your dashboard may get you into trouble in many places!
+Ensure the HUD display is not visible from outside the vehicle (e.g. with a shield around the LED face), or adjust the color-mapping to use colors which are allowed.**

 If you're after more information, contact me at: Mark Jessop - vk5qi (at) rfhead.net

 ## Features